 "Find your passion, and refine it."

-The Michigan Tech School of Forest Resources and Environmental Science offers graduate programs for two doctor of philosophy degrees.
+The Michigan Tech College of Forest Resources and Environmental Science offers graduate programs for two doctor of philosophy degrees.

 The research degree requires candidates to demonstrate advanced ability in course work and innovative research work in the areas of forest ecology, soils, silviculture, tree improvement, forest wildlife ecology and management, economics, inventory, geographic information systems, growth and yield, wood science, and forest biology.
 It is awarded in recognition of demonstrated mastery of subject matter in forest science, and demonstrated competency through research investigations that represent a significant contribution to the cumulative knowledge in the field.